MorrellLAB/NorthAmerica_Fst/Datasets/README.md

 Barley_NorthAm_QC_AB_no_duplicates_or.txt  (and Barley_NorthAm_QC_ACTG_no_duplicates_or.txt):
-Genotype file (for genotypes and nucleotides) after QC controling for >25% missingness, duplicated individuals and missing information (row type, growth habit) and removal of single samples representing a population. from this population.
+Genotype file (for genotypes and nucleotides) after QC controling for >25% missingness, >6.25% heterozygosity, duplicated individuals and missing information (row type, growth habit) and removal of single samples representing a population. from this population.
 SNPs are sorted by their genetic map position according to Munoz et al 2011.
 Total individuals 3,613 x 2,542 SNPs

-Barley_Annotations.txt : SNP annotations using SNP contextual sequences compared to a barley sequence to infer their position.
+Barley_Annotations.txt : SNP annotations using SNP contextual sequences compared to a barley sequence to find their position, gene location, state of the variant (synonymous, non-synonymous, coding, non-coding).
 We used SNPmeta (Kono et al., 2014) to obtain this information.
-Customized R script (SortingSNPs_genMapOrder.R) was used to order the SNPs into a genetic map position.
-This file will be use in Fst and PHS analysis.

-Fang_et_al_TableS3.txt: From Fang et al 2014, got H.Bulbosum states to be used as ancestral states.
+Fang_et_al_TableS3.txt: From Fang et al 2014, we got H.Bulbosum states to be used as ancestral states.

 GeneticMap_T3_020315.txt: BOPA SNPs genetic map (Munoz et. al., 2011) downloaded from T3 for 2,994 SNPs.